State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Introduction

-We propose a method to compute the stochastic reachability safety probabilities with confidence bounds, using a machine learning technique known as kernel methods.
-Kernel methods have long been used in probability and statistics, \cite{berlinet2004reproducing, parzen1961approach}, and more recently applied to Markov models \cite{grunewalder2012modelling}, partially observable systems \cite{song2010hilbert, nishiyama2012hilbert}, and policy synthesis \cite{lever2015modelling}.
-Finite sample bounds for conditional distribution embeddings in these contexts are presented in \cite{song2009hilbert, song2010hilbert, song2010nonparametric, grunewalder2012modelling, grunewalder2012conditional}, which show that the estimated expectation converges in probability to the true expected value with known, asymptotic convergence rate.
-We have applied this approach to the stochastic reachability problem \cite{thorpe2019model}, and obtained an asymptotic bound obtained in a similar manner as \cite{song2009hilbert, gretton2007kernel}.
-However, the confidence interval that results from this approach is often so large as to be impractical.
+Kernel methods have long been used in probability and statistics, \cite{berlinet2004reproducing, parzen1961approach}, and more recently applied to Markov models \cite{grunewalder2012modelling}, partially observable systems \cite{song2010hilbert, nishiyama2012hilbert}, and policy synthesis \cite{lever2015modelling} in the context of optimal control.
+Finite sample bounds for conditional distribution embeddings in these contexts are presented in \cite{song2009hilbert, song2010hilbert, song2010nonparametric, grunewalder2012modelling, grunewalder2012conditional, kanagawa2014recovering}, which show that the estimated expectation converges in probability to the true expected value with a known, asymptotic convergence rate.
+The main drawback of kernel-based approaches is the tradeoff that can occur between computability and accuracy.
+Higher volumes of data are required to ensure an accurate result, which inevitably increases the computational burden associated with inversion of a matrix whose size is proportional to the sample size \cite{rahimi2007random, muandet2017kernel}.
+Fortunately, several methods have been developed to significantly reduce the computational overhead \cite{le2013fastfood, rahimi2007random, thorpe2021approximate}.

-In this paper, we construct finite sample bounds for kernel embedding based computation of the stochastic reachability probability, that are specific to the stochastic reachability problem.
-Our main contribution is the construction of state- and input-based upper and lower bounds, obtained via concentration inequalities \cite{mcdiarmid1989method} and tools from statistical learning theory \cite{vapnik1998statistical}.
-Our proposed approach can provide much tighter bounds than those available via \cite{thorpe2019model} because of its state dependence, and because it accommodates the fact that the gathered data may not be available uniformly through the state and input space.
+In this paper, we construct finite sample bounds for kernel embedding-based computation of the stochastic reachability probability, that are specific to the stochastic reachability problem.
+Our main contribution is the construction of computable state- and input-based upper and lower bounds, obtained via concentration inequalities \cite{mcdiarmid1989method} and tools from statistical learning theory \cite{vapnik1998statistical}.
+Our proposed approach accommodates the fact that the gathered data may not be available uniformly through the state and input space.
 That is, the bound is dependent upon the sample set from which the kernel embedding is inferred.
-Further, in contrast to statistical verification \cite{roohi17HSCC,zarei2020HSCC,wang19FMSD}, this approach is amenable to controller synthesis as well as construction of stochastic reachable sets.